Cbrra/redsharp/README.md

 # Red# (In development)

 > [!WARNING]
 > Red# is currently in active development, it DOES NOT WORK.
 Well, it does but only for very specific codes.
-If you want to help please reach out to on Discord.
+If you want to help please reach out to me on Discord.

 Red# (pronounced "Red Sharp") is a programming language that compiles directly inside your Minecraft world using redstone.
 The language is very simple and will be very slow in-game.
 This is just a fun development project; it will not create efficient redstone nor help you build a computer in Minecraft.
 The files use the `.redstone` extension.